devintel-lab/docs/bounding_boxes/detectron2.md

 ]
 ```

 This example dataset has 2 images, where the first image has 2 ground truth boxes annotated, and the second image has only 1 bounding box annotated.
-The ```"category_id"``` key in each box annotation contains the class of each bounding box (i.e. the category of object, e.g. "bison" = 0, "aligator" = 1, etc...)
+The ```"category_id"``` key in each box annotation contains the class of each bounding box (i.e. the category of object, e.g. "bison" = 0, "aligator" = 1, etc...).
+Bounding boxes are encoded in XYWH format, that is, X and Y coordinates for the upper left corner of the box, along with the width and height of the box in absolute coordinates.
+This format is specified by the ```"bbox_mode"``` key, which can take one of [5 different values](https://detectron2.readthedocs.io/en/latest/modules/structures.html#detectron2.structures.BoxMode).

 Here's an example of an inference dataset (i.e. no ground truth boxes) containing only 2 images: